tarquin-the-brave/not-a-v-word-cookbook/src/watermelon-steaks.md

 Transfer the watermelon to a bowl or container lined in greaseproof paper.
 Mark where you want to cut your steaks by making incisions roughly 1/3 the way down as if you were slicing your steak.
-With a spoon drip the marinade down the groves, then once they're full: pour the rest of the marinade over the watermelon and wrap up in the greaseproof paper.
+With a spoon drip the marinade down the grooves, then once they're full: pour the rest of the marinade over the watermelon and wrap up in the greaseproof paper.
 Place the watermelon in the fridge to marinade.